tier4/AWSIM/docs/DeveloperGuide/Layer/Common/Ros2/index.md

 In order for the message package to be used in *Unity*, its `*.dll` and `*.so` libraries must be generated using `R2FU`.

-!!! tip "Custom message"
-    If you want to generate a custom message to allow it to be used in *AWSIM* please read [this tutorial](../AddCustomRos2Message/index.md).

 ## AddCustomRos2Message
 If you want to use custom message in *AWSIM*, you need to generate the appropriate files, to do this you have to build `ROS2ForUnity` yourself - please follow the steps below.
 Remember to start with [prerequisities](#prerequisites) though.

-!!! tip "ROS2ForUnity role"
-    For a better understanding of the role of `ROS2ForUnity` and the messages used, we encourage you to read this [section](../ROS2ForUnity/).
 !!! warning "custom_msgs"
     In order to simplify this tutorial, the name of the package containing the custom message is assumed to be `custom_msgs` - remember to replace it with the name of your package.

 ### Prerequisites

 `ROS2ForUnity` depends on a [ros2cs](https://github.com/RobotecAI/ros2cs) - a *C# .NET* library for *ROS2*.<br>